syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/breadcrumb/EJ2_ASP.MVC/navigation.md

 ## Navigation

 The Breadcrumb item navigates to the path while clicking the item.
-To enable navigation, `url`property was bound to the items.
+To enable navigation, [`Url`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Breadcrumb.html#Syncfusion_EJ2_Navigations_Breadcrumb_Url) property was bound to the items.

 ## URL